MobilityData/gtfs-validator/RULES.md

 Each Notice is associated with a severity: `INFO`, `WARNING`, `ERROR`.

-* `ERROR` notices are for items that the [GTFS reference specification](https://github.com/google/transit/tree/master/gtfs/spec/en) explicitly requires or prohibits (e.g., using the language "must").
+* `ERROR` notices are for items that the [GTFS reference specification](https://gtfs.org/schedule/reference/) explicitly requires or prohibits (using the language "must").
 The validator uses [RFC2119](https://tools.ietf.org/html/rfc2119) to interpret the language in the GTFS spec.
   * ⚠️ Please note that this validator also generates `System Errors` that give information about things that may have gone wrong during the validation process such as the inability to unzip a GTFS file.
 These are generated in a second report `system_errors.json`.
-* `WARNING` notices are for items that will affect the quality of GTFS datasets but the GTFS spec does expressly require or prohibit.
-For example, these might be items recommended using the language "should" or "should not" in the GTFS spec, or items recommended in the MobilityData [GTFS Best Practices](https://gtfs.org/best-practices/).
+* `WARNING` notices are for items that will affect the quality of GTFS datasets.
+These are items that the [GTFS reference specification](https://gtfs.org/schedule/reference/) recommends (using the language "should"), or items recommended in the [GTFS Schedule Best Practices](https://gtfs.org/schedule/best-practices/).
 * `INFO` notices are for items that may affect the feed's quality.
-They are unexpected data points that should be brought to the user's attention.
+They are unexpected finds that should be brought to the user's attention.

 <a name="ERRORS"/>

 ## Table of ERRORS
+#### Provenance: GTFS Schedule Reference for all errors
 | Notice code                                                                                                       | Description                                                                                                                                            |
 |-------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [`block_trips_with_overlapping_stop_times`](#block_trips_with_overlapping_stop_times)                             | Block trips with overlapping stop times.                                                                                                               |